By Anna Dubrovsky

 - Pittsburgh and Vicinity including Laurel Highlands

-- Lake Region including Erie and Vicinity, Pymantuning and Vicinity, and Oil Country
+- Lake Region including Erie and Vicinity, Pymatuning and Vicinity, and Oil Country

-- Pennsylvania Wilds including Allegheny National Forest and Vicinity, Pine Creek Gorge and Vicinity, Williamsport and Vicinity, Elk Region and Vicinity
+- Pennsylvania Wilds including National Forest REgion, Pine Creek Gorge and Vicinity, Williamsport and Vicinity, Elk Country

 Anna Dubrovsky has lived in more than a dozen cities on three continents and has explored countless others.
-She has wandered through the Louvre in Paris and the Hermitage in St. Petersburg, Russia, where she was born; she has cycled the western coast of Ireland, hang-glided over Rio, motorcycled up a mountain in the Dominican Republic, scuba-dived in Costa Rica, and camped along the Appalachian Trail; she has marveled at the Taj Mahal, prayed at the Western Wall, and danced in Havana.
-Yet she still keeps coming back to Pennsylvania.
+She has cycled the western coast of Ireland, hang-glided over Rio, motorcycled up a mountain in the Dominican Republic, scuba-dived in Costa Rica, and camped along the Appalachian Trail.
+She has marveled at the Taj Mahal, prayed at the Western Wall, and danced in Havana.
+But Pennsylvania keeps pulling her back.

-Anna first set foot in the Keystone State when her 7th-grade class ventured from Cleveland to Philadelphia, belting Whitney Houston ballads all the way.
-Her family relocated to Pittsburgh a couple of years later, and Anna’s first driver’s license was a Pennsylvania one.
-After her sophomore year at Northwestern University, she returned to Pennsylvania for a reporting internship at The Morning Call of Allentown, where she covered The Great Allentown Fair from the perspective of a sheep.
-She interned at the Pittsburgh Post-Gazette after her junior year and worked as a statehouse reporter for the York Daily Record after graduating.
-In 1999 she left the newspaper and Pennsylvania for New York City, where she covered City Hall for an online news service.
+Anna first set foot in Pennsylvania when her seventh-grade class ventured from Cleveland to Philadelphia, belting Whitney Houston ballads all the way.
+Her family relocated to Pittsburgh a few years later, and Anna’s first driver’s license was a Pennsylvania one.
+She left the Keystone State to study journalism at Northwestern University but returned to intern at the Pittsburgh Post-Gazette and The Morning Call of Allentown, where she covered The Great Allentown Fair from the perspective of a sheep.
+Upon graduating, she came back to Pennsylvania to write about state government and politics for the York Daily Record.